 Energy savings assumed

-Coopack v1.50 (IPU) was used to calculate the COP of R404A DX systems with an evaporating temperature of -40ºC and condensing temperature of 35ºC, one single-stage and the other two-stage with liquid subcooling.
+Coolpack v1.50 (IPU) was used to calculate the COP of R404A DX systems with an evaporating temperature of -40ºC and condensing temperature of 35ºC, one single-stage and the other two-stage with liquid subcooling.
 The COP was 1.297 for the single-stage and 1.454 for the two-stage system.
 Therefore we will assume a 12% benefit in energy for the two-stage system for the freezer packs.
 The benefits of subcooling and reduced discharge temperature are reasonably insignificant for the chiller packs and therefore, the technology is only considered appropriate to the freezer packs.

 Direct emission savings assumed